Health improvement practitioners help people to make lifestyle and behaviour changes to improve their health and wellbeing and their control over it

-You could work in a range of settings and as well as giving face to face advice, you'll set up schemes promoting a healthy lifestyle, run campaigns and implement government initiatives relating to public health.
+You may work across various settings, giving face to face advice.
+You could also set up schemes promoting a healthy lifestyle, run campaigns and implement government initiatives relating to public health.

-The role falls underneath the broader term of public health practitioner.
-Many other roles are available within this area but they all have the common goal of influencing the health of individuals, communities and larger populations.
+The role falls underneath the broader term of public health practitioner in the NHS.
+Many other roles are available within this area, but they all have the common goal of influencing the health of individuals, communities and larger populations.

-It's possible to cover a number of health-related issues, or to specialise in one area such as:
+It's possible to work with several types of health-related issues or to specialise in one area such as: